tomas-fryza/avr-course/labs/01-tools/README.md

 2. With help of `git` command, clone a local copy of your public repository.

+   > **Important:** To avoid future problems, never use national characters (such as éščřèêö, ...) and spaces in folder- and file-names.
+   >
    > **Help:** Useful git command is `git clone` - Create a local copy of remote repository.
 This command is executed just once; later synchronization between remote and local repositories is performed differently.
    >
    > Useful bash commands are `cd` - Change working directory. `mkdir` - Create directory. `ls` - List information about files in the current directory. `ls -a` - List information aout all files in the current directory. `pwd` - Print the name of the current working directory.